Subset-UCSD/Commit-Challenge-2025/actions.md

 Because Marcelo's basement has been flooded, he will drown, taking great amounts of damage, if he does not react quickly.

+# Nick

+Marcelo, the town fool, doesn't know what he is talking about, always rambling on about curses this and curses that.
+Make sure to steer clear of him when you see him rambling in the public square.

+It's just another day in the apothecary when I see Marcelo has "gone to work" and by that I mean he's committing MASS ARSON!!!
+OH MY GOD!!
+He's trying to burn the entirety of Oakhaven down!
+Since the town is canonically made of wood, this is quite bad news.
+Which player will stop his heinous actions?!

 # Marcelo

 I go to work.